 See Twilio reviews here.

 8×8 Inc is a business VoIP communication provider with a great call center solution to consider.
-Like most modern call center software, it supports features such as omni-channel routing, IVR, integrations, analytics, supervisor management systems, and agent productivity knowledge bases.
+Like most modern software at this price, it supports features such as omnichannel routing, IVR, integrations, analytics, supervisor management systems, and agent productivity knowledge bases.

 The platform itself is simple to use, and also flexible enough when it comes to customization.
 Overall, 8×8 has a lot of contact center features to offer, with unlimited calling within 47 countries.

 There are three all-in-one contact center plans available — X6, X7, and X8, with each plan supporting more advanced features.

 The ultimate plan comes with a full list of features, including a multichannel contact center, advanced analytics, and a predictive dialer.
 Pricing begins at $95.00/month, however, it is quote-based depending on available features and the number of users.

 Businesses looking for a global call center provider with all of the modern features, multichannel support, unlimited calling, and 24/7 support.

 RingCentral provides business communication solutions to companies of all sizes, and when it comes to customer engagement, RingCentral Contact Center is the one to go with.

 Their call center solution is packed with features such as omnichannel routing, CRM integrations, reporting & analytics, and agent management software that allows businesses to build a powerful customer engagement platform.